SiedHM/Amazon_Vine_Analysis/README.md

 - Bais= Paid percentage of  5 star reviews-Unpaid percentage of  5 star reviews=59.09%-53.67%=5.42%
 - The 5-star reviews of paid program is higher than the unpaid 5 star revies by 5.42%.
 - It is very difficult to make a cuasl claim that payment program lead to higher number of 5 star reviews.
 There should be a more statistical analysis to reach at the conclusion.
 However, the result shows that the payment program is assocaited with higher number if reviews.
 This may or may not be attributed to the payment program.
-To get the cauael
 # Summary